As Stacey Abrams enters governor’s race, Georgia becomes a key 2022 battleground

 She noted Abrams’s 2018 campaign occurred just one year after Black voters powered former senator Doug Jones (D) to victory in a special election in neighboring Alabama.

-In 2018, “you had hope, you had Black voters believing that all things were possible and that we could win historic elections,” said Shropshire.
+In 2018, “you had hope, you had Black voters believing that all things were possible and that we could win historic elections,” Shropshire said.

-This year, Shropshire said, 2022 feels “daunting” for many Democrats after the loss of Virginia’s governor mansion.
-But Black voters in Georgia were still proud of having elected Warnock and were hoping that Abrams would again make a bid to become the nation’s first Black woman governor.
+This year, she said, 2022 feels “daunting” for many Democrats after the loss of Virginia’s governor’s mansion.
+But Black voters in Georgia were still proud of having elected Warnock and were hoping that Abrams would again make a bid to become the nation’s first Black female governor.

 “Even though there’s the sense of sort of dread, in some ways, at the national level, there’s still the sense of possibility in Georgia,” she said.